dkaraush/grampay-commerce/smc/ReadMe.md

 **-** We don't see whether release/refund was buyer's/seller's decision, or this was decided by GramPay itself while dispute.
 The only thing we can know, is that this decision was done while dispute or not.
 But these actions are done by GramPay.

 I had an idea to make full on-chain market, where each buyer and seller has its own private key to sign messages, but I thought, that storage fees of saving all public keys and checking them probably doesn't worth it.
-This is a compromise.
+However, after this contest maybe I will reconsider my opinion.

 ## Technical Details